We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 How will my progress be assessed?

-During stage 1 there is a compulsory self-reflective document (SCARF) for you to complete throughout your training.
+During stage 1 there is a compulsory self-reflective journal (SCARF) for you to complete throughout your training.
 You will be given personal feedback from your tutor within this document to allow you to get a clear picture as to how you are progressing and to tackle any issues should they arise.
-You will also have a 1:1 with your tutor at the end of Stage 1 to discuss your progress and how you see your career developing so that we can support you in the direction that is right for you.
+You will also submit one academic essay and a recorded session of you working with hypnosis with a peer which allows us to formally assess your developing practical skills.

 Can I progress to Stage 3 if I haven’t completed the assignments to for Stage 2?